Configuring database service connections

 Steps

-1. In the administrative console, go to Configuration → Policy Decision Service.
+In the PingAuthorize admin console, go to Configuration > Authorization and Policies > Policy Decision Service.

 Specifies whether the database pools are read-only.
 Some database types do not support the read-only mode.
-If the database type does not support the read-only mode, the database pools will be read-write regardless of the value of this property.
+If the database type doesn’t support the read-only mode, the database pools will be read-write regardless of the value of this property.

 Database Pools Max Pool Size